-6.01 (2) A lawyer must promptly meet financial obligations in relation to his or her practice, including payment of the deductible under a professional liability insurance policy, when called upon to do so.
+7.1-2 A lawyer must promptly meet financial obligations in relation to his or her practice, including payment of the deductible under a professional liability insurance policy, when called upon to do so.

-In order to maintain the honour of the Bar, lawyers have a professional duty (quite apart from any legal liability) to meet financial obligations incurred, assumed or undertaken on behalf of clients, unless, before incurring such an obligation, the lawyer clearly indicates in writing that the obligation is not to be a personal one.

-When a lawyer retains a consultant, expert or other professional, the lawyer should clarify the terms of the retainer in writing, including specifying the fees, the nature of the services to be provided and the person responsible for payment.
-If the lawyer is not responsible for the payment of the fees, the lawyer should help in making satisfactory arrangements for payment if it is reasonably possible to do so.

-If there is a change of lawyer, the lawyer who originally retained a consultant, expert or other professional should advise him or her about the change and provide the name, address, telephone number, fax number and email address of the new lawyer.
+- [1] In order to maintain the honour of the Bar, lawyers have a professional duty (quite apart from any legal liability) to meet financial obligations incurred, assumed or undertaken on behalf of clients, unless, before incurring such an obligation, the lawyer clearly indicates in writing that the obligation is not to be a personal one. - [2] When a lawyer retains a consultant, expert or other professional, the lawyer should clarify the terms of the retainer in writing, including specifying the fees, the nature of the services to be provided and the person responsible for payment.
+If the lawyer is not responsible for the payment of the fees, the lawyer should help in making satisfactory arrangements for payment if it is reasonably possible to do so. - [3] If there is a change of lawyer, the lawyer who originally retained a consultant, expert or other professional should advise him or her about the change and provide the name, address, telephone number, fax number and email address of the new lawyer.

-Duty to Report
+Duty to report

-- 6.01 (3) Unless to do so would involve a breach of solicitor-client confidentiality or privilege, a lawyer must report to the Society: - (a) a shortage of trust monies; - (b) a breach of undertaking or trust condition that has not been consented to or waived: - (c) the abandonment of a law practice; - (d) participation in criminal activity related to a lawyer's practice; - (e) the mental instability of a lawyer of such a nature that the lawyer's clients are likely to be materially prejudiced; - (f) conduct that raises a substantial question as to another lawyer's honesty, trustworthiness, or competency as a lawyer; and - (g) any other situation in which a lawyer's clients are likely to be materially prejudiced.
+- 7.1-3 Unless to do so would involve a breach of solicitor-client confidentiality or privilege, a lawyer must report to the Society: - (a) a shortage of trust monies; - (a.1) a breach of undertaking or trust condition that has not been consented to or waived; - (b) the abandonment of a law practice; - (c) participation in criminal activity related to a lawyer's practice; - (d) the mental instability of a lawyer of such a nature that the lawyer's clients are likely to be materially prejudiced; - (e) conduct that raises a substantial question as to another lawyer's honesty, trustworthiness, or competency as a lawyer; and - (f) any other situation in which a lawyer's clients are likely to be materially prejudiced.